 "I love this album.
 I’m going on record and naming 'Now I’m Free' as the best album of 2019 and I’ll stand on anyone’s coffee table and say it. ...There are poets, there are songwriters, there are painters of fine art, and there’s Bill Scorzari.
 The new album, 'Now I’m Free' is a bold and delicate balance of each.
 To say it is a thing of beauty is an understatement. ...Perhaps Dylan or Townes could go toe to toe, but my money’s on Scorzari." - Making A Scene, By Viola Krouse.
 "Bill Scorzari scores one of 2019's finest...
 There may be a handful of songwriters as good as Scorzari but no one else could deliver these stunning songs.
 It’s even deeper and every bit as good as his last one.
 Bigger names will get more recognition but Scorzari’s getting there.
 He did play the Newport Folk Festival this year.
 He has my vote for Americana Album of the Year."
 Glide Magazine - By Jim Hynes.
 “This new album simply blows me away, I must say….
 The lyrics are extremely important and the voice, that gritty kind of a voice...
 I tell somebody: Bill Scorzari is… you might want to think about Tom Waits a little, but better.
 I’m not saying that because you are sitting in front of me...
 I am really drawn to your voice... if someone hears this...hears this music, hears your new album, they are gonna know this is Bill Scorzari, because there’s not many people that have this voice and evoke this kind of emotion.
 The lyrics themselves, when you listen to the lyrics… yeah."
 Mostly Folk Podcast with Artie Martello - From the 8/25/2019 WIOX FM Radio Catskill's Cafe' Interview and Live Performance. “…That voice will make you pay attention to lyrics that can turn a phrase, make you think, or make you thankful that there’s someone out there to relate to.”
 Medium.
 “Scorzari sings, but his version of singing is more of the spoken poetry…that Sam Baker has perfected over the course of four albums and innumerable gigs. ...
 You listen and think, Yes—I’ve felt that…” Fervor Coulee.
 “A stunning work.
 Bill’s poetic lyrics are a frozen rope to the heart.” --Podcast interview on The Marinade with Jason Earle.
 “With a somber musical style and a hushed, gritty vocal that rises like the morning mist to mingle with Erin Rae’s grounded tones, ‘It All Matters’ is just outright pretty.
 Now I’m Free should be nominated for awards this year with its depth of grace and innovative tones; Scorzari taps into a nexus between the familiar and the uncanny.” --Americana Highways by Melissa Clarke -- Song Premiere of the single, “It All Matters."
 “Like the songs on his last CD... the ones here are all original, deeply personal and affecting; and Scorzari’s earthy vocals, which are just a bit less sandpapery than Dave Van Ronk’s, drive them home.
 With any luck, this guy is going places, and chances are, you’ll want to follow along for the ride.” --The Morton Report, Americana Highways, Jeff Burger.
 “Like singer-songwriters, Kris Kristofferson, Leonard Cohen, and Tom Waits, Bill’s raspy baritone snarls, hisses, and whispers through his heartfelt lyrics.
 Sometimes leaving the melody and just speaking the words, he comes off like a modern-day Rod McKuen, sweeping us up in his narratives and wringing out their plaintive content." --WTCA 106.1 FM & 1050 AM, South Bend Tribune, Kathy Bottorf.
 “Singer-songwriter Bill Scorzari skates in the ether with a sort of Ry Cooder ambient dream.
 But his voice is absolutely of the earth with its whiskey-borne rasp.
 Scorzari sings in the folk tradition of those who aren't afraid to jerk a few tears but doesn't mask his intentions or pull any punches.
 Sometimes the man gets mean.” --Rochester City Newspaper, Frank De Blasé.
 “Fans of Bob Dylan, Leonard Cohen, Neil Young and anyone who likes quality song writing will dig this” --Live Music News and Review, Phil Simon.
 “A superb singer/songwriter with an outlaw rasp and a heavy-hearted soul” --The Ripple Effect.
 “Wonderfully gruff and oozing with emotion and raw honesty.” --Listening Through the Lens, Rob Dickens.
 "Once or twice a year, an album rolls onto the scene that is quickly and widely hailed as a game-changer...musically, the real standout feature on 'Now I'm Free' is Scorzari's voice.
 His gruff, halting style gives his singing the kind of authentic old-timer crackliness that some male C & W and Americana artists spend half their lifetime trying to acquire--and Scorzari has it in spades... given how heart-wrenchingly sincere, complex, painstakingly crafted an album like 'Now I'm Free' is, it's definitely worth a listen...
 'Now I'm Free' is not to be taken lightly.
 Americana-uk.com

 After the "Now I'm Free" tour ended in late 2019, Bill returned to writing at home in New York, starting with the songs he had already begun creating while on the road during that tour.
 Ultimately, his plan was to finish writing enough songs for a new album and then return to Nashville to record them.
 He spent the first few months of 2020 continuing toward that end, before news of the Covid-19 pandemic began to circulate and forever changed the plans of an entire planet.
 With both in-person interactions and travel to Nashville no longer being an option, Bill adjusted his focus, and added to his list of immediate goals, the new task of finishing the construction of his New York recording studio, which he had been working on from time to time in prior years.
 During the first few months of the pandemic, Bill completed the construction of what is now known as, "First Thunder Recording Studios," in self-isolation.
 With social distancing and lock downs in New York and elsewhere increasing, and with no end in sight, Bill began to self-record his fourth album, The Crosswinds of Kansas, at First Thunder in May 2020 and continued recording through July of 2021.
 Later, when the new Covid vaccines had been approved and adopted by many, and there was a brief return to less social distancing and isolation, Bill once again drove to Skinny Elephant Recording in Nashville TN to finish the new album there.
 With Dylan Alldredge assuming the recording duties in August and September of 2021, the performances of guest artists Fats Kaplin (John Prine), Matt Menefee (Mumford & Sons), Michael Rinne (Miranda Lambert), Danny Mitchell (Miranda Lambert), Will Kimbrough (Emmylou Harris) Eamon McLoughlin (Emmy Lou Harris), Kyle Tuttle, Juan Solorzano, Neilson Hubbard and more, were added to the recordings that Bill had made in New York.
 The final recording session was completed in 2022.
-The new album, The Crosswinds of Kansas, was coproduced by Scorzari and Hubbard 2020 - 2022, Recorded and Mixed by Scorzari and Alldredge in NY and Nashville, TN in 2020 -2022, Mastered by Jim Demain at Yes Master Studio in Nashville, TN, in 2022 and will be released on August 19, 2022.
-The album will be released on August 19, 2022 and the reviews have already started to roll in...
+The new album, The Crosswinds of Kansas, was coproduced by Scorzari and Hubbard 2020 - 2022, Recorded and Mixed by Scorzari and Alldredge in NY and Nashville, TN in 2020 -2022, Mastered by Jim Demain at Yes Master Studio in Nashville, TN, in 2022 and was released on Friday, August 19, 2022.
+Here are some of the pre-release reviews:

 "...Scorzari’s message is powerful and profound.